Alexander H. Stephens: Early career

-After several unhappy years teaching in school, Stephens began legal studies, was admitted to the Georgia bar in 1834, and began a successful career as a lawyer in Crawfordville.
+Stephens found work, immediately after his graduation, as a schoolteacher in Madison, Morgan County.
+He was, according to Schott, a highly competent teacher who "secured perfect order in his half of the class" by means including corporal punishment.
+However, he found the job miserable, for he thought a career of teaching to be below himself, and quit in November of 1832.
+From then to January 1834, he was a tutor for Louis LeConte's children in Liberty County.
+Stephens began legal studies, was admitted to the Georgia bar in 1834, and began a successful career as a lawyer in Crawfordville.
 During his 32 years of practice, he gained a reputation as a capable defender of the wrongfully accused.
 None of his clients charged with capital crimes were executed.
 As his wealth increased, Stephens began acquiring land and slaves.
 By the time of the Civil War, Stephens owned 34 slaves and several thousand acres.
 He entered politics in 1836 and was elected to the Georgia House of Representatives, serving there until 1841.
 In 1842, he was elected to the Georgia Senate.

 Stephens served in the U.S. House of Representatives from October 2, 1843, to March 3, 1859, during the 28th through the 35th Congresses.
 In 1843, he was elected to the House as a Whig, in a special election to fill the vacancy caused by the resignation of Mark A. Cooper.
 This seat was at-large, as Georgia did not have U.S. House Districts until the following year.
 Stephens was re-elected from the 7th District as a Whig in 1844, 1846, and 1848, as a Unionist in 1850, and again as a Whig (from the 8th District) in 1852.
 In 1854 and 1856, his re-elections came as a Democrat.
 As a national lawmaker during the crucial decades before the Civil War, Stephens was involved in all of the major sectional battles.
 He began as a moderate defender of slavery but later accepted the prevailing Southern rationale utilized to defend the institution.